utah-cs4470-sp25/class/hw14/README.md

 - It is an `array` loop;
 - Whose body is a `sum` loop;
-- Whose body returns a Float and matches the following grammar for tensor contraction bodies (`tc_body`):
+- Whose body returns a number and matches the following grammar for tensor contraction bodies (`tc_body`):

 ```
 tc : array [ <variable> : <tc_primitive> , ... ] <tc_sum>